michaelbrewer/aws-lambda-events/docs/index.md

 Objective is to collect resources on lambda inputs (requests) and outputs (responses) as well as the following:

+- Limitations of each type of lambda
-- Input schema
+- Input/Request schema
-- Output schema
+- Output/Response schema
-- Example event inputs
+- Example event
 - Libraries for typing, data structures, and other utilities
 - Event handlers libraries by language
-- Response handlers
+- Response handlers by language
-- Limitations of each type of lambda
-- Documentation
+- Documentation and blog posts
 - Code examples

 ## Directory of AWS Lambda Events